What happened on Love Island last night? Everything you need to know

 Day three

-As twins Jess and Eve went on a double date with Callum and Mike, Shaughna and Leanne have been left fuming – with issues getting awkward when the foursome returned from their date.
+As twins Jess and Eve went on a double date with Callum and Mike, Shaughna and Leanne had been left fuming – with issues getting awkward when the foursome returned from their date.

-Whereas Mike pulled Leanne apart to reassure her, Shaughna was left feeling disillusioned when Callum failed to hunt her out – with Shaughna confessing within the Seaside Hut: “I want a man, not a son.”
+Whereas Mike pulled Leanne apart to reassure her, Shaughna was left feeling upset when Callum failed to hunt her out – with Shaughna confessing within the Seashore Hut: “I want a man, not a son.”

 With Mike then realising Leanne gave him butterflies, he determined to inform Jess that he was now not all in favour of attending to know her and would now not be sharing a mattress together with her, a lot to Jess’s shock.

-Elsewhere, issues acquired awkward for Ollie and Paige, after Siannise informed Paige that Ollie had beforehand revealed he was all in favour of her.
+Elsewhere, issues received awkward for Ollie and Paige, after Siannise advised Paige that Ollie had beforehand revealed he was all in favour of her.
 A heated dialog between Ollie and Paige left a bitter temper within the villa.

 Day 2